What Happens When Your Vitamin D Levels are Low

 Applying a little olive oil, or avocado or grape seed oil, can be useful in restoring oily moisture to the skin before you take a sun-bath.
 Also remember not to wash directly after the sun-bath: the oil on the skin is still processing the Vitamin D from the sun for several hours after the sun-bath.
 Leaving your shower or swim for a bit will help the skin to absorb the valuable vitamins being processed.

-The foods which contain high amounts of easily assimilable Vitamin D are fatty fish, eggs, liver, including fish liver and butter.
-Tuna, mackerel,and especially salmon, are good sources.
+The foods which contain high amounts of easily assimilated Vitamin D are fatty fish, fish oils, eggs, liver, and butter.
+Sardines, tuna, mackerel, and especially salmon, are all good sources.

 Vitamin D is stored in fatty tissues, which means that it is stored in the body.
 Care is needed, therefore, not to overdose on Vitamin D through supplement additions to the diet.